 C-75, US Dept of Transportation

 West Building, Room W96-432

 To our customers with disabilities or special needs

-As there are many disabilities that are not visible, we rely on the information you provide us to give you the best service fitting to your needs.
-To avoid making you uncomfortable with questions regarding your disability, we would appreciate you to let us know which services you need to make your trip a pleasant one.
-Except for a few cases of special assistance (*), our services for customers with disabilities are free of charge.
+As there are many disabilities that are not visible, we rely on the information you provide us to give you the best service fitting your needs.
+To avoid making you uncomfortable with questions regarding your disability, we would appreciate you letting us know which services you need to make your trip a pleasant one.
+Except for a few cases that require special assistance (*), our services for customers with disabilities are free of charge.
 You can contact our Reservations Call Center to inquire about the services we offer at an additional cost: 5133-4000 for Mexico City, and 01-800-021-4000 from any state in Mexico—go to option 3 in our menu in both choices.
 To contact us from anywhere around the world, dial 00 +52 (55) 5133-4000, and choose option 3.

 Services for Passengers with Disabilities

 Note: Please consider this a general guide.
 Services are the responsibility of the airport administration and they may vary.

 One of our goals is to meet the needs of our passengers with disabilities.
 That is why sometimes we need you to alert us in advance if you require assistance or complementary services, or you can provide a doctor’s certificate stating that you are fit to travel to your destination.

 You can contact us at the numbers above.
 Our goal is to make your trip a pleasurable experience, and the sooner you make your reservations, the longer we have to prepare your flight and work to meet your needs.

 IV.
 1 Services that must be Requested in Advance